zjysteven/lmms-finetune/README.md

 <details>
 <summary><b>2.
 Perform finetuning</b></summary>

-Modify the sample training bash script [example.sh](./example.sh) to specify arguments including the target model, data path, etc. Refer to the [training documentation](docs/training.md) for more details on the arguments and their meanings.
+Modify the sample training bash script [example.sh](./example.sh) to specify arguments including the target model, data path, etc. There are comments that explain each argument's meaning.
 Then simply kick off the training by running the bash script `bash example.sh`.
 </details>